RanbirAulakh/Automated-Detection-of-Vulnerabilities/README.md

 `$ python3 main.py -v XSS -u http://localhost/dvwa`
 It will check for possible XSS weaknesses (Stored and Reflected)

+`$ python3 main.py -v BRUTE,XSS -u http://localhost/dvwa`
+It will brute force the login and check for possible XSS weaknesses (Stored and Reflected).
+Supports multiple vulnerabilities, seperate them by comma

+`$ python3 main.py -v BRUTE -u http://localhost/dvwa -d`
+It will brute force the login, and prints out the username/password.
+At the same time, it will enable debugging.

 ### Credits (+URL)